 The North Huron Community Food Share was formed in 1995.
 The Reverend Vicars Hodge of the Trinity Anglican Church in Wingham was instrumental in establishing the Food Share.
-An advertisement was placed in the Wingham Advance Times to acquire directors and volunteers.
+An advertisement was placed in the Wingham Advance Times to attract directors and volunteers.

 In April 1996, Dave Miller, owner of Home Video constructed a room for the Food Share in a building adjacent to his business.
 Vicars Hodge, Don Newman, Jim Casserly, Rev. Maggie, Len Meyers and Pat Nolen were Operations Managers.
 Bob Raper was part of the Food Drive Committee.
 Sally Campeau was treasurer for nine years.

 There have been many wonderful and supportive volunteers over the years who have dedicated their time and energy to the Food Share.
-Today, Bob Raper is the only remaining original member that continues to be on the Board of Directors.

 In 2015 the Food Share expanded their space to add a large walk in freezer, and more shopping space on the floor for products.
 The addition of a walk in freezer made it possible to accept larger meat orders, and frozen good offers from Feed Ontario.